Evers calls for more education spending, $1 billion tax hike

 The budget increases taxes over two years by about $1.6 billion and reduces them by about $590 million, for a net increase of around $1 billion.
 That is largely due to reducing tax breaks for manufacturers and raising taxes on capital gains, two items Republicans have long opposed.

-Evers’ tax cuts are primarily targeting poor people.
+Evers’ tax cuts aim primarily to help poor people.
 The budget would quadruple the earned income tax credit for working poor families with one child and more than double it for families with two children.
 That would cost nearly $150 million over two years.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.